Railk/T3S/README.md

 You have 6 settings available:

-1. <code>auto_complete</code>: if you want to have sublime normal completion with typescript completion (dot completion may fail sometimes)
+1. <code>auto_complete</code>: if you want to have sublime normal completion with typescript completion
 2. <code>node_path</code>: to set you node path
 3. <code>error_on_save_only</code>: to highlight errors only while saving or while typing, the default is showing error highlighting while typing
 4. <code>build_on_save</code>: to build the project each time you save